abelectronicsuk/KB_Articles/ADC_Volume_Control/README.md

 Set VOL_MAX to a level that does not distort the sound from your system.
 VOL_MAX should be greater than VOL_MIN.

+**SCALE**
+Values can be 'linear' or 'logarithmic'
+When scale is set to 'linear' the volume will follow a linear response to match the ADC input.
+When scale is set to 'logarithmic' the volume will follow a logarithmic response compared to the ADC input.

 **ADC_CHANNEL**
 The ADC channel to which the potentiometer or voltage input is connected.
 Channel value can be 1 or 2.